 Every Orthodox Christian must give alms.
 This is an essential Christian duty.
 If one has not tithed before, then one should begin by giving a small amount of their income and incrmentally increasing that amount each year.

 Charitable giving is not about percentages it is rather a spiritual discipline.
 The Christian should give as much as they can joyfully give and then pray for an increase in charitiability.
-Our tithes support the material needs of the Church and clergy.
-Not only that, it allows the Church to give to others in need.
+Our tithes support the material needs of the Church and if possible to poor within our community.
+The Clergy of Emmanuel do not currently receive any financial support.
+One hundred perfect of your tithes and offerings are rolled directly back into local ministry.
 To fail to give to the support of the Church and her ministry, is to steal from God.